travelsonic/Flight-Simulator-2004-Flight-Simulator-X/Weather.md

 of -2,147,483,648 <= X <= 2,147,483,647.
 This value, however, is only for what input the user enters, and doesn't get used to validate that the value is in the correct range.

-## Temperature:
+### Wind Shear Strength
-Temperature is entered by the user as an integer value representing the temperature in Fahrenheit.
+This value is a simple integer that has a value of 0 <= X <= 3, with one value representing each of the wind shear strengths for a wind layer (Gradual, Moderate, Steep, and Sharp).

-Internally the value is stored as a 32-bit float that represents the temperature in Celsius.
+TODO: Learn how this interacts with wind speed - whether it is a multiplier, or whatnot.